Lesson Plan: Teach Special Education Students to Sort Laundry by Color, Fabric, and Temperature. Use Videos, Worksheets, and Hands-on Practice.

 - Why is it important to sort laundry?

-- How would you sort clothes if you had a red shirt and a blue shirt?
+- How would you sort clothes if you had a red shirt and a white shirt?

 - How can you determine the fabric type of a clothing item?